asc-csa/Scisat-App/README.md

  - [/scisat_app](scisat_app) contains the files to run the SCISAT App.

- - [/data](data) contains the processed csv data from the feature extraction pipeline for Alouette as well as the NetCDF data for SCISAT.
+ - ***/data*** has to be added to the main folder and the contains the processed csv data from the feature extraction pipeline for Alouette as well as the NetCDF data for SCISAT.

 ## Accessibility and branding